TriKro/rsb-content/part2-the_index/hypothesis-checklist.md

 3. By pairing up with 10 boat rentals to give a coupon for 10 percent off the boat rentals for downloading the app, you will see a 5 percent increase of downloads over a 6 month period.

-4. When you have a special where someone downloads the app, they get a one-of-a-kind lure at Ted’s tack shop \(which has 15 stores in Florida\), then you will see 10 percent decrease in manatee deaths over the next 5 months.
+4. When you have a special where someone downloads the app, they get a one-of-a-kind lure at Ted’s tack shop \(which has 15 stores in Florida\), then you will see a 10 percent decrease in manatee deaths over the next 5 months.

 **Scenario 3: **Your Labrador is obsessed with a tennis ball and you are tired of throwing the slobbery thing.
 It inspired you to start a drone company that drops tennis balls and takes funny pictures of the dogs.
 Your customer support team has received complaints that it is hard to understand how to download the pictures from the iPhone app.
 You want to test moving the photos section to various parts of the app.